JakeJohnson21/fetch-frontend-form/README.md

 Broke form input elements into separate components - TextInput, SelectInput, and SubmitButton.

-Submit button cannot be multi-clicked using CSS and resetForm().
+Submit button cannot be multi-clicked.
+Implemented using CSS and resetForm().

-Labels added to each input for better accessibility.
+Labels added to each input for improved accessibility.

 Created by Jake Johnson